-Suffolk Safeguarding Adults Board is the body responsible for oversight and co-ordination of work to protect adults at risk of harm in the county.
+Suffolk Safeguarding Partnership is the body responsible for oversight and co-ordination of work to protect adults at risk of harm in the county.

 This role exists at a strategic level, with membership of the board being held by senior managers within a range of organisations working with adults and in particular with vulnerable people.

 This section of the website is the place to find the overarching strategies produced by the board that are used to govern its work and processes.

 This is where you will find the Suffolk Safeguarding Adults Board's first strategy as a statutory partnership.